Asian Indian American community concerned about racial intimidation

 MECHANICSBURG, Pa.
-(WHTM) – The Hampden Township Police Department held a meeting early this month with their Asian Indian American community to discuss safety.
+(WHTM) – The Hampden Township Police Department held a meeting early this month with the township’s Asian Indian American community to discuss safety.

 Asian Indians in the community say they’re not worried because of incidents in the Midstate, but incidents around the country.